Liability Claims Specialist Jobs in USA with Visa Sponsorship

 Does a Liability Claims Specialist role qualify as an H-1B specialty occupation?

 Yes, in most cases.
-USCIS has approved H-1B petitions for liability claims roles when the position requires a bachelor's degree in a specific field such as risk management, insurance, finance, or business.
+USCIS has approved H-1B visa petitions for liability claims roles when the position requires a bachelor's degree in a specific field such as risk management, insurance, finance, or business.
 The key is that the job description must show the degree is a genuine requirement, not just a preference.
 Employers who list 'bachelor's preferred' rather than 'required' create petition risk.

 What degree do I need to get sponsored as a Liability Claims Specialist?